Azure-Samples/iot-edge-deployment-engine/README.md

 - Visual Studio Code or Visual Studio 2022
 - Azure CLI
 - Have an IoT Hub available.
-- Add your own user to the RBAC roles `IoT Hub Registry Contributor`, `IoT Hub Twin Contributor` and `IoT Hub Data Owner` to the above IoT Hub.
+- Add your own user to the RBAC roles `IoT Hub Registry Contributor`, `IoT Hub Twin Contributor` and `IoT Hub Data Contributor` to the above IoT Hub.
 This will give your developer account permissions to run the Function and Tester application with Visual Studio (Code) using the Azure credentials.
+- Have a Azure Key Vault available with managed identity authorization.
+- In your Azure Key Vault, assign your own user to the RBAC roles `Key Vault Secrets User` and `Key Vault Secrets Officer`.
+This will give your developer account permissions to run the Function and Tester application with Visual Studio (Code) using the Azure credentials.
+The latter one is not required to run the program but it allows you to add secrets to the Key Vault which are used to replaced the placeholders in the manifest file with sensitive data.

 1. Create a `.env` file based on the `.env.template` file in the project folder.
+2. Supply the

+  - `IOTHUB_HOSTNAME` = Key Vault uri
+  - `KEYVAULT_URI` = Key Vault uri
-2. Supply the absolute path to the `./manifests` folder in this repo.
+  - `ROOT_MANIFESTS_FOLDER` = absolute path to the `./manifests` folder in this repo.

 3. Include additional DI registration and methods calls of your choice into the Program.cs.

 ## Deployment in Azure